JDBennison/marylyn-the-star/README.md

 ## Deployment

 To deploy this onto GitHub Pages I went to settings, changed the source to 'master branch' and uploaded the page.
+I then bought the domain from GoDaddy and followed the following steps
+1. On the DNS Management page I added the following
+    * Four type A rows with these IP addresses
+        1. 185.199.108.153
+        2. 185.199.109.153
+        3. 185.199.110.153
+        4. 185.199.111.153
+    * A CNAME row with "https://github.com/JDBennison"
+2. On the github settings I then added my domain name which added a CNAME file to the document and connected up the domain.

 To clone this project, follow these steps.
 1. Click on [this link](https://github.com/JDBennison/marylyn-the-star).